michaelkerr0576/rellygudfutos_v2/README.md

 ### React Query

-React Query as a server-side state that reduces API requests :drooling_face:
+React Query as a server-side state that reduces API requests :drooling_face:.
+It handles a lot of fantastic things out of the box.
+Refocus fetch, stale data refetch, success | loading | error states and glorious infinite queries for beautiful pagination without clicking buttons.
+It can fetch the data one page ahead so the experience feels seamless to the user.

 Examples of hooks that will take data from API calls: